 In an age where intuition drives the technology that consumers use, these legacy tools are remarkably lacking in intuitive structure; at heart they can be little more than virtual filing cabinets.
 Manual workflows are still required; processes that should be intuitive remain tedious and time-consuming - from searching to tagging to ensuring compliance and ensuring access controls and permissions are strictly enforced.

 These remedial tools open plenty of opportunities for users to create their own processes outside the system.
 Ironically, workflow management tools with a singular focus on content security and compliance actually encourage users to escape routines that take up too much time and effort for the sake of productivity, exposing the enterprise to unnecessary risk.
 That’s a very costly escape route.

 A Better (and Modern) Approach to Workflow Management

 Modern workflow management tools should be built on platforms that are flexible and infinitely scalable.
 Automation and AI/machine learning should add adaptability, speed, and accuracy to every process.
 This enables fast, intuitive searching and organization, visibility across all silos - while tagging new versions of assets automatically and automating the tedium of merging and purging duplicates.

 Each user should see only the information that’s relevant to them.
 Data should be organized in different ways for different needs; users should be able to search for exactly what they need, and find it quickly.
-The ideal workflow tools should be where teams can start, collaborate, and complete projects.
+The ideal digital asset management workflow tools should be where teams can start, collaborate, and complete projects.
 In a word: agile.